12 Types of Wood That Are Perfect For Kitchen Countertops

 The large kitchen has two islands, the bar island uses a thick slab of solid Teak for its countertop to match the wood veneers.
 It definitely softens the overall look, making the space look more inviting and homey.

-Small white kitchen with wood counter breakfast bar and pendant lights
+Small kitchen with wood wraparound counter breakfast bar and pendants

 A petite corner which boasts of style and functionality.
 The small kitchen with peninsula design was efficiently planned with a breakfast bar and countertop to create a very functional space.